dddrrreee/cs49n-19spr/labs/0-blink/README.md

    CP210x USB-to-UART driver as described in the cs107e docs:
 	(http://cs107e.github.io/guides/mac_toolchain/).
 	(It's a mac, so make sure you reboot after doing so.)
-  3. Either copy `bin/pi-install.linux` or /bin/pi-install.macos` to your local `bin/` as `pi-install`.
+  3. Either copy `bin/pi-install.linux` or `/bin/pi-install.macos` to your
+     local `bin/` as `pi-install`.
 Make sure when you type 'pi-intall' something happens!
 If not, make sure your local `bin/` directory is in your path, and that you have sourced your shell startup file.
-  4. Run `rpi-install.py part1/blink-pin20.bin`
+  4. Run `pi-install part1/blink-pin20.bin`

 Your LED should be blinking.